mraduldubey/save_ozone_layer/README.md

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE License - see the [LICENCE.md](LICENSE?raw=true "LICENCE") file for details.

+#Join the team
+ Do you want to collaborate?
+Join the project at https://crowdforge.io/projects/232